-This article will explain the reasons why your dog may think he’s Felix instead of fido, whether or not this is safe, and what you can do about it.
+Why is your dog eating cat food?
+This is a weird behavior that leaves most owners scratching their heads.
+This article will explain the reasons why your dog may think he’s Felix instead of Fido, whether or not this is safe, and what you can do about it.

-Why Your Dog is Eating Cat Food and What You Can Do About it
+Why Your Dog is Eating Cat Food & What To Do

 Let’s cover exactly why your dog is eating your cat’s food, and what you can do about it.
 Fortunately, there aren’t many reasons behind this behavior and it can be explained and rectified fairly easily.